-During the course of the two weeks, daily rhythms of academic study and religious reflection were balanced with worship, leadership and immersion experiences.
+During the course of the program, students engage in the daily rhythms of academic study and religious reflection which are balanced with worship, leadership and immersion experiences.
 Students were exposed to different faith traditions, service opportunities, and diverse clergy across Little Rock, Arkansas.